JSpeedie/dotfiles/README.md

 .vimrc:
 * Short and sweet.
 Doesn't rely on 6 million plugins (which I understand some of you may dislike, but I personally prefer to not rely on too many thing in case I have to use someone elses setup or vi).
 * Sets the history to 1000, enables syntax highlighting, enables folding via markers ("{{{" and "}}}" by default), shows non-relative line numbers to make... something... easier.
 * Some regexes I would consider impressive if only because they are hard to understand.
-Highlights trailing whitespace red (doesn't work atm.
-Not sure why) for easy removal and gray if it's escaped (only highlights the first whitespace character, not the rest of the line if the last non-whitespace character was "\").
+Highlights trailing whitespace red for easy removal and gray if it's escaped (only highlights the first whitespace character, not the rest of the line if the last non-whitespace character was "\").
 Easy to see, but not in your face.
 * Here come dat statusline!
 No plugins here.
 Fairly simple statusline with a modified version of the `%m` modified flag
 * Well commented for your line-stealing needs.